thatcherfreeman/color-palette/README.md

   --sample_extreme_colors
                         Experimental method that tries to subsample the input image as evenly as possible within the RGB cube, therefore removing duplicate colors.
-  --hsv_initialization  Initialize KMeans using colors distributed by hue rather than by luminance
+  --hsv_initialization  Initialize KMeans using colors distributed by hue rather than by luminance --reduced_color_output
+                        Constrain output image to the selected colors, showing which color each pixel was closest to.
 ```